-Congratulations to Martin Sedek, winner of the 2nd annual Stephen Paulus Emerging Composers Competition!
+Congratulations to Martin Sedek, winner of the second Stephen Paulus Emerging Composers Competition!

-The winning work, Martin Sedek’s “The Beauty of Cosmic Things,” was performed by True Concord in three concerts of American music that honor veterans and commemorate the centenary of Armistice Day.
+Sedek’s winning work, “The Beauty of Cosmic Things,” was performed by True Concord in November, 2018, in three concerts of American music that honored veterans and commemorated the centenary of Armistice Day.